-Thermochemical Non-Equilibrium Reentry Flows in Two-Dimensions - Part II
+Thermochemical Non-Equilibrium Reentry Flows in Two-Dimensions: Seven Species Model - Part II

-EDISSON SÁVIO DE GÓES MACIEL(1) and AMILCAR PORTO PIMENTA(2) IEA - Aeronautical Engineering Division ITA - Aeronautical Technological Institute Praça Mal. do Ar Eduardo Gomes, 50 - Vila das Acácias - São José dos Campos - SP - 12228-900 BRAZIL (1)edisavio@edissonsavio.eng.br (1)http://www.edissonsavio.eng.br and (2)amilcar@ita.br
+EDISSON SÁVIO DE GÓES MACIEL(1) and AMILCAR PORTO PIMENTA(2) IEA - Aeronautical Engineering Division

+ITA - Aeronautical Technological Institute

+Praça Mal. do Ar Eduardo Gomes, 50 - Vila das Acácias - São José dos Campos - SP - 12228-900

+BRAZIL

+(1)edisavio@edissonsavio.eng.br and (2)amilcar@ita.br

-Abstract: - This work presents a numerical tool implemented to simulate inviscid and viscous flows employing the reactive gas formulation of thermochemical non-equilibrium.
+Abstract: - This work, second part of this study, presents a numerical tool implemented to simulate inviscid and viscous flows employing the reactive gas formulation of thermochemical non-equilibrium.
 The Euler and Navier-Stokes equations, employing a finite volume formulation, on the context of structured and unstructured spatial discretizations, are solved.
-These variants allow an effective comparison between the two types of spatial discretization aiming verify their potentialities: solution quality, convergence speed, computational cost, etc. The aerospace problems of the hypersonic flow around a double ellipse and around a reentry capsule, in two-dimensions, are simulated.
-The reactive simulations will involve an air chemical model of five species: N, O, N2, O2 and NO. Seventeen chemical reactions, involving dissociation and recombination, will be studied.
+These variants allow an effective comparison between the two types of spatial discretization aiming verify their potentialities: solution quality, convergence speed, computational cost, etc. The aerospace problems of the hypersonic "hot gas" flows around a double ellipse and around a reentry capsule, in two-dimensions, are simulated.
+The reactive simulations will involve an air chemical model of seven species: N, O, N2, O2, NO, NO+ and e-.
+Eighteen chemical reactions, involving dissociation, recombination and ionization, will be studied.
 The Arrhenius formula will be employed to determine the reaction rates and the law of mass action will be used to determine the source terms of each gas species equation.